-Joan Mukogosi is a social scientist conducting research, building strategy, and delivering commentary at the intersection of technology, health, and identity.
+Joan Mukogosi is a social scientist conducting research, shaping strategy, and delivering commentary at the intersection of technology, health, and identity.
 A sociologist by training and an Afrofuturist by vocation, Joan’s work interrogates how Black lives are represented in health data; how health experts contemplate digital documentations of race; and the relationship between anti-Black racism, artificial intelligence, and electronic health records.

 Selected Projects